Makapiling Kang Muli: Casting

-Meanwhile, veteran and award-winning actress, Gloria Romero plays the main villainess, Señora Soledad Silvestre.
-It is her first time to do an "anti-hero" role, and said that the role is very different from her goody-good role in the successful and highly rated drama series Munting Heredera, whom she recently completed.
-She stated...
-"When they gave me the role as Senyora Soledad, I immediately liked it!
+Gloria Romero plays the villainess, Soledad Silvestre.
+It was her first time to do an "anti-hero" role, and said that the role is very different from her goody-good role in the drama series Munting Heredera.
+She stated "When they gave me the role as Senyora Soledad, I immediately liked it!
 It is far from other roles I did in my past television series.
 I said, yes [to them] quickly!
 It is a huge challenge for me.
 I love these kind of roles", she added.

-Comedian John Lapus plays support to Gutierrez, which he doesn't really mind even after recently receiving his second Actor of the Year award from the Guillermo Mendoza Scholarship Foundation [2012].
+Comedian John Lapus plays support to Gutierrez, which he doesn't really mind even after recently receiving his second Actor of the Year award from the Guillermo Mendoza Scholarship Foundation (2012).
 He further stated:

 On director Ricky Davao, it is his first time to direct most of the lead stars of the series except for Sarah Lahbati, whom he previously handled in the afternoon drama-fantasy series, Kokak.
 Here, however, Lahbati is portraying someone totally different from her shy-girl screen persona.
-She's now playing an assertive seductress who tries to steal Gutierrez's character away from his leading lady [Abellana].
+She's now playing an assertive seductress who tries to steal Gutierrez's character away from his leading lady (Abellana).
 Davao added...
 "The good thing about Sarah is that she knows what she wants.
 And she works hard."

 On his strategy in handling big stars like Gutierrez and Abellana, the director said that he just talk to them and get to know their likes, dislikes, fears, limitations, strengths and weaknesses as actors.
 He further stated that he is impressed by Abellana's growth as an actress.
-He worked with her as co-star in the afternoon soap Kung Aagawin Mo Ang Langit.
+He worked with her as co-star in the drama series Kung Aagawin Mo Ang Langit.
 "She has matured a lot from her first soap, Rosalinda", he added.